 Once you have provided your resume to an employer or recruiter, always make it a point to follow up with a phone call or voice mail to maintain the connection.
 Take it one step further and snail mail a thank you card after an interview.
 In a world overrun with technology, people in business still appreciate the human touch.

 David Aplin Group is a private family and employee owned Canadian staffing agency founded in Alberta in 1975, recognized as one of Canada's most accomplished recruiting firms.
 Our mission is to positively impact lives.
-Blog author, Mary Cyriac, is a Research Associate at Aplin Exexcutive Search, based in the Greater Toronto Area.
+Blog author, Mary Cyriac, is an Engineering & Technical Consultant, based in the Greater Toronto Area.